arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   determine the values of all the collection's shard keys from the query, and when the shard keys are covered by a single index (this is always true if the shard key is the default `_key`).
+- `scatter-in-cluster`: will appear when scatter, gather, and remote nodes are inserted into a distributed query.
+This is not an optimization rule, and it cannot be turned off.
 - `smart-joins`: will appear when the query optimizer can reduce an inter-node join to a server-local join.
 This rule is only active in the *Enterprise Edition* of ArangoDB, and will only be employed when joining two collections with identical sharding setup via their shard keys.
+- `undistribute-remove-after-enum-coll`: will appear if a RemoveNode can be pushed into the same query part that enumerates over the documents of a collection.
+This saves inter-cluster roundtrips between the EnumerateCollectionNode and the RemoveNode.

 Note that some rules may appear multiple times in the list, with number suffixes.
 This is due to the same rule being applied multiple times, at different positions